Bára Grímsdóttir and Chris Foster

 The Passíusálmar are fifty hymns written by the Icelandic priest and poet Hallgrímur Pétursson (1614 -1674) and completed in 1659.
 These meditations on the sufferings and death of Jesus Christ hold a special place in Icelandic culture and are also the most widely published and translated Icelandic literary work.

 Hallgrímur intended the hymns to be sung, so he set each one to a known tune in the Lutheran hymnody.
 People learned the hymns by heart and sang and read them in their homes during Lent.
-Over the years, the hymn tunes evolved in the mouths of the people as the melodies, which were originally German, were moulded to the sounds and structure of the Icelandic language.
+Over the years, the hymn tunes evolved in the mouths of the people as the melodies were moulded to the sounds and structure of the Icelandic language.

 In the twentieth century the practice of singing the Passíusálmur started to decline.
-Coming in at around ten minutes each, the hymns do not fit comfortably with contemporary ideas about timing, although they continue to be read a lot in churches and on the radio, especially on Good Friday.
-Fortunately, recordings of older people singing the hymns were able to be made, before they passed out of use.
+They continue to be read a lot in churches and on the radio on Good Friday.
+Fortunately, recordings of older people, many of who knew all 50 hymns by heart, singing the hymns were made, before they passed out of use.

 In March 2020, Bára researched traditional melodies to seven of the Passíusálmur and performed them in Háteigskirkja, a church in our neighbourhood in Reykjavík.
-Covid restrictions meant that only a very small number of people could be present, but the performance was live streamed and videoed.
+Due to Covid restrictions the performance had to be live streamed, so we have videos of the performance.

 We are happy to share this very special music here.